How can we help you today?

 Upfront investment: None to low

-Display advertising lets you earn passive income by placing banner ads on your website.
-You earn money when visitors see or click on these ads.
-Global ad spend is on track to approach $1 trillion in 2025, which is great news if you want a simple earning method that works in the long run.
+Display advertising lets you earn passive income from your website traffic by placing banner ads.
+You earn money when visitors see or click on different ad formats.
+Global ad spending is on track to reach about $1.26 trillion in 2026, which is great news if you want a simple earning method that works in the long run.

-• Where to sign up: Start with Google AdSense, Media.net, or Ezoic.
+• Where to sign up: Start with Google Ads, Google AdSense, Media.net, or Ezoic.
 These platforms are beginner-friendly and don’t require you to pitch advertisers directly.

 • Example: A hiking blogger runs a site with trail guides, gear lists, and safety tips.
 With display ads placed on each page, the site brings in passive income as outdoor enthusiasts browse for their next adventure.

-• Tools to help: Some plugins, such as Ad Inserter, allow you to control where ads appear on your site for improved visibility and performance.
+• Tools to help: Some plugins, such as Ad Inserter, allow you to control where ads appear on your site to improve visibility, positive user experience, ad inventory management, and overall performance.
 You can also explore AI-driven ad optimization platforms such as Ezoic or Mediavine, which automatically test layouts and placements to help improve returns over time.

 Once you’ve got ads running, your site keeps earning whether you’re actively posting or not, even on your slowest traffic days